Anchorsify/Anchorsify.github.io/_projects/Katon.md

 - Speed: 12
 - Seal Speed: 28

-Effects: Any Katon jutsu of C-rank or higher will be sufficient to ignite the cloud.
+Effects: Any other Katon jutsu of C-rank or higher will be sufficient to ignite the cloud.
 This increases that technique's damage by 25% and changes it dice from .extra() to .open(), and everyone within the cloud's area must defend against it.
 If the technique also has an area of effect, add half of the lower AoE (Akuchori Nabe's or that of the technique which detonated it) to the full higher one; this is the area for the new, combined technique.

+If this technique is placed in an area where it immediately detonates on the same IC in which it is used, it can be dodged normally as an Area of Effect attack of its normal size and speed, even if it is detonated immediately by a person with an Ignite status setting it off.

 #### --( Jikoku Kasou no Jutsu - Instant Cremation Technique )--
 Arguably the most stylish jutsu in existence, after performing the requisite handseals the user keeps their hands charged with chakra (though they do not glow, or burn).
 From that point on, all they have to do is point at a target and focus for a few seconds, and a location will erupt in flames.
 While this does make it somewhat difficult to evade, there are several telltale signs (aside from the, you know, pointing).
 The area heats up rapidly, and there's a low, rising hum near the point where the flash of fire is imminent, as the chakra being directed there builds and prepares to ignite.